Find the seafarer in you by hiring a boat

 Spend the day down in Assos on the way from Fiscardo to Argostoli

 What a delightful little village.
-It has a terrific Venetian castle to explore (be warned, its a bit of a hike up to it, but the views are worth it), a beautiful little harbour & bay & some lovely waterfront tavernas serving freshly caught fish.
-Remember your camera, as this is a very tiny traditional Greek village plenty of Kodak moments!
+It has a terrific Venetian castle to explore (be warned, it's a bit of a hike up to it, but the views are worth it), a beautiful little harbour, bay and some lovely waterfront tavernas serving freshly caught fish.
+Remember your camera!

 To the ends of the world?